-How to prime your business for recovery after COVID-19
+How to prime your business for recovery post-lockdown

 There has been no shortage of examples of small businesses pivoting quickly to the new normal presented by the coronacrisis: winemakers and distillers making hand sanitiser, restaurants selling meal kits and gyms going online.

 But short of launching an entirely new service offering, some Aussie small business owners are sharing their insights on how they’re using this time to prime their business for recovery once the lockdown ends.

 As the founder of award-winning SEO agency StudioHawk, Harry Sanders has been faced with a mixed bag in workflows, as ecommerce surges but restaurants may hit pause on their spending.

 “We offer SEO, so we’re fortunate that a lot of businesses are still doing that.
 But you’ve got a problem where a lot of business owners have time but not capital.
 So what do you do about that?” he explains.

 His approach has been to develop an online learning centre, offering free advice to other business leaders.

 “There’s two prongs to it: number one is businesses can develop their own initiatives that will build their brand and IP,” says Sanders.

 “The second is they can look to online education in digital marketing, because things like SEO are going to take months to have an effect anyway, but when you do come out of this, you’re going to be in a really strong position.”